zrichz/interfacegan/README.md

 ## How to Use

-Pick up a model, pick up a boundary, pick up a latent code, and then EDIT!
+Pick a model, pick a boundary, pick a latent code, and then EDIT!

 ```bash
 # Before running the following code, please first download